 A favourite boat activity is out towards the famous surf spot, Cloudbreak where sometimes dolphins are seen, followed by a snorkel in brilliantly blue water over remote, unspoilt reef.
 Spinner dolphins often play near the Malolo barrier reef, sometimes swimming in the bow waves of the boat.

-Another unforgettable experience is visiting a local village and meeting the dedicated and enthusiastic headmaster of its school.
-See the local church, as well as the chiefly bure where the king of the area – known as the Tui Lawa – may be residing at the time.
+Another unforgettable experience is visiting a local village.
+See the church, as well as the chiefly bure where the king of the area – known as the Tui Lawa – may be residing at the time.
 The villagers set up their souvenir stalls near the beach.

 Some days there are visits to other reefs, including areas of large plate coral and gardens of soft corals, but finding the amount of marine life that surrounds Navini is quite a task!
 Other trips may include a visit to sand cay and about once a week there is a trip to another resort for a walk or cocktail by the bar.

 Instead of taking the morning boat trip, guests can stay on Navini for some snorkelling, watersports or relaxation under the thatched umbrellas on the beach.
 As one regular guest says, why go anywhere after waiting so long to come to Navini?

 On the Water